reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ## Introduction to Functional Programming

 Functional programming is a paradigm that focuses on the use of functions to create clear and concise code.
-Instead of modifying data and maintaining state like in traditional imperative programming, functional programming treats functions as first-class citizens, allowing us to be assigned to variables, passed as arguments, and returned from other functions.
+Instead of modifying data and maintaining state like in traditional imperative programming, functional programming treats functions as first-class citizens.
+That makes it possible to assign them to variables, pass as arguments, and return from other functions.
 This approach can make code easier to understand and reason about.

 ### Functional Programming in Java

 In recent years, functional programming has gained popularity due to its ability to help manage complexity, especially in large-scale applications.
 It emphasizes immutability, avoiding side effects, and working with data in a more predictable and modular way.
 This makes it easier to test and maintain code.

 Java, traditionally an object-oriented language, adopted functional programming features in Java 8.
-This move was driven by several factors:
+Following factors triggered this move:

 - **Simplifying Code**: Functional programming can reduce boilerplate code and make code more concise, leading to easier maintenance and better readability.